-The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 26 for a Day Hike through this incredible Georgia State Park.
-Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill that was burned during the Civil War.
+The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 25 for a Day Hike through this incredible Georgia State Park.
+Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill, which was burned during the Civil War.
 Sweetwater Creek is the also birthplace of the Georgia Conservancy in 1967 and was one of the first places our nascent organization helped to protect.

 - Where: Sweetwater Creek State Park // Park Office // 1750 Mt Vernon Rd., Lithia Springs, GA 30122

-- What to bring: Please bring lunch, water, snacks, appropriate hiking shoes (close toed), warm clothes, and a sense of adventure.
+- What to bring: Please bring water, snacks, appropriate hiking shoes (close-toed), warm clothes, and a sense of adventure.

-- Parking: $5 Visitor Parking Pass it required upon entrance to the park.
+- Parking: $5 Visitor Parking Pass is required upon entrance to the park.

 Join us on a Georgia Conservancy Stewardship Trip to learn more about important location-specific conservation issues, as well as statewide advocacy opportunities.
 Our goal is simple: Create a connection between some of Georgia’s most precious places and the people needed to protect them.